tweag/monad-bayes/docs/docs/usage.md

   return var
 ```

-is really an unnormalized measure, rather than a probability distribution. `normalize` views it as of type `WeightedT Integrator Double`, which is isomorphic to `(Double -> (Double, Log Double) -> Double)`.
+is really an unnormalized measure, rather than a probability distribution. `normalize` views it as of type `Weighted Integrator Double`, which is isomorphic to `(Double -> (Double, Log Double) -> Double)`.
 This can be used to compute the normalization constant, and divide the integrator's output by it, all within `Integrator`.

 ### Independent forward sampling